FilmPower/OpenDrone-FlightController/README.md

 Used technologies:
 * Android - Our App runs on Android but ->
-* know we have also an Cross-Platform App with React Native
+* now we have also an Cross-Platform App with React Native
 * C++ - Our flight controller runs on C++
 * Raspberry Pi - The brain of the drone
 ---